Prismatic crystals over the de Rham period sheaf: Introduction

 \subsection{Acknowledgement}

-We thank Heng Du and Tong Liu for useful discussions.
-H.G. is partially supported by the National Natural Science Foundation of China under agreement No. NSFC-12071201.
+We thank Heng Du, Bernard Le Stum, and Tong Liu for useful discussions and correspondences.
+We thank Bhargav Bhatt for suggesting the terminology ``$\bbdrplus$-crystals."
+H.G. is partially supported by the National Natural Science Foundation of China under agreement No. NSFC-12071201; in addition, he gratefully acknowledges the support of the Infosys Member Fund at the Institute for Advanced Study for providing an excellent working condition where part of the work is carried out.
 Y.M. is supported by China Postdoctoral Science Foundation E1900503.
+Y.W. is partially supported by CAS Project for Young Scientists in Basic Research, Grant No. YSBR-032.
+All authors further thank Beijing International Center for Mathematical Research and Morningside Center of Mathematics where part of the work is carried out.